Uganda Travel Advisory: (Travel Restrictions, COVID Tests)

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Violent crime, such as armed robbery, home invasion, kidnapping, and sexual assault, can occur at any time, especially in larger cities including Kampala and Entebbe.
+Violent crimes, such as armed robbery, home invasion, kidnapping, and sexual assault, can occur at any time, especially in larger cities including Kampala and Entebbe.
 Local police lack the resources to respond effectively to serious crime.

 Read the country information page.